Where should I live in Berlin? In this post we break down the city quarter by quarter (just scroll down).

 For East Kreuzberg: U1 line: Köttbusser Tor, Görlitzer Bahnhof, Schlesisches Tor.
 U8 line: Köttbusser Tor, Moritzplatz, Heinrich Heine str.

-Finding an apartment to rent in Kreuzberg is by now difficult and they are expensive.
+Finding an apartment to rent in Kreuzberg is by now very very difficult and they are expensive.

 Schoeneberg has emerged as a favourite neighbourhood for people looking to get away from ‘Berlin cool’, and simply live somewhere neighbourhoody, international, with mixed-incomes, and a less transient population.
 But even here you’ll find it difficult to find an affordable Altbau or old building.
 Although, as one friend told me, it’s a neighbourhood with every kind of person: petit bourgeois, immigrant, young professionals, artists and senior citizens and alkies.
 The population is generally older than in Kreuzberg or, certainly, Neukölln, but this is changing.
 Musician friends tell me that Schoeneberg is great except it’s less ‘live-and-let-live’ than Kreuzberg, and that if you are playing your instrument late at night, the elderly neighbours are more likely to call the police (obviously this is anecdotal evidence).

 There are good subway connections (U7 and U2 lines).
-Around Nollendorfplatz is the traditionally gay neighbourhood of West Berlin, popular with young tourists but most of the resident gay men here are slightly older (many of the younger Berliners are farther East now).
+Around Nollendorfplatz is the traditionally gay neighbourhood of West Berlin, popular with young tourists.
+The resident gay men here are slightly older, but much of the gay scene is transforming as it is discovered by young folks.
 The southern part, near Akazienstraße, itself a lovely Kiez, is very gentrified.
 There are nice places to live around U-Bahns Eisenacher Str., Kleistpark, and in the area south of Yorkstraße known as the ‘red island’.
 A very pretty, but very quiet, neighbourhood is located near S-Bahn Friedenau.

 CHARLOTTENBURG AND WILMERSDORF